 - Two articles you might like are “10 Ways to Deal with Holiday Weight Gain” or “The Full Diet Break.” – if you do, then check his books out.

-- Alan Aragon is probably the most famous man on all of the huge BodyBuilding.com forums.
-He’s achieved this fame through shutting people down when they start talking nonsense about supplements or training.
+- Alan Aragon is probably the most famous man on the huge BodyBuilding.com forums.
+He achieved this fame through shutting people down when they start talking nonsense about supplements or training.

 - He writes a highly respected monthly online magazine called Research Review, “Unbiased critical analysis of the latest research on nutrition, supplementation and training.”
 For someone like me that needs to keep up-to-date on the latest research but doesn’t have the time or the brains to dissect the cleverly created BS research from the good stuff, this is a must.
 It’s the best $10 that I spend a month.

 - Food nutrient database.

 - http://www.proteinpow.com/ – Fun and delicious protein powder recipes.

 - How many carbs in your beer?
 See here.

 - Thinking of colon cleansing?
 “Colon Cleansing health benefits debunked.“

 - Supplements and their scientific backing (or lack of) at a glance.

 - Why you should concentrate on food and not supplements.
 An interesting rant.